shilangyu/genetic.ts/README.md

 1. importing the class, Mode enums and 2 helper functions: `chance` and `add`
 2. creating a population that satisfies the `IPopMember[]` interface
 3. validating the population.
 If correct nothing will happen but if not an error with me thrown and the script will be terminated.
 4. initializing a Genetic instance.
-Takes 4 parameters:
+Takes an object as parameter:

-- mutation rate
+- mutation rate (default: 0.1)
-- amount of parents
+- amount of parents (default: 2)
+- modes
-- parent selection mode
+	- parent selection (default: 'BEST')
-- crossover mode
+	- crossover (default: 'RANDOM')

 5. finding parents.
 Takes 1 parameter: